Michael Dillon (1915 – 1962)

-At the end of the war, his surgeon put him in touch with Sir Harold Gillies at Basingstoke, a pioneer in the development of plastic surgery to treat mutilated servicemen.
+At the end of the war, Fitzgibbon put him in touch with Sir Harold Gillies at Basingstoke, a pioneer in the development of plastic surgery to treat mutilated servicemen.
 Here Michael underwent a long process of surgical transition in 1946-9, whilst also studying medicine at Trinity College Dublin.
+Dillon published an autobiography, ‘Self: a study in ethics and endocrinology‘ in 1946.
+It presents a view on transgender medical care decades ahead of its time.

 _______________________________________________